Get inspired by these beautiful Canadian homes all decked out for the holiday season, including our nature-inspired Christmas decor.

 Along with our whitewashed reclaimed wood table, the whole thing has a vintage farmhouse vibe, don’t you think?
 Sometimes it lets me forget we’re smack dab in the middle of suburbia.

 For the table centerpiece, I used a mixture of faux greenery, vintage silver beaded garland (from my grandmother) and some pinecone candles.
-Easy peasy!
+I love the texture and movement these nature-inspired materials add to our Christmas table.

 Do you like the little village I set up using my church cloche and bottle brush trees atop a silver tray?
 Now that I’m looking at it closely, I should add some faux snow to tie it all together.
 Decorating for Christmas is definitely an evolution around here.